Mozambique

 Usage of EBA Preferences

-About 64% of EU imports from Mozambique make use of EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, is very high and currently stands at 92.9%.
+About 53% of the EU's total imports from Mozambique made use of EBA preferences in 2023.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, was 79% in 2023.

 Trade with the EU